-If you use this for monthly payments, be sure to convert the annual interest rate into a monthly one.
+If you use this for monthly payments, be sure to convert the annual interest rate to monthly interest.
 For example, finding the amount of interest paid after the third month of a one-year loan of $10,000 and an interest rate of 7% would use the following formula:

 =ISPMT((.7/12), 3, 12, 10000)

-Turning Nominal Interest into Annual Interest with EFFECT
+4. Turning Nominal Interest Into Annual Interest With EFFECT

 Calculating the actual annual interest rate of a loan is a great financial skill to have.
 When you’re given a nominal interest rate that compounds a number of times throughout the year, it can be tough to know exactly what you’ll be paying.
-EFFECT will tell you.
+EFFECT will help you figure it out.

 [nominal_rate] is the nominal rate of interest, and [nper] is the number of times the interest is compounded throughout the year.
 We’ll use the example of a loan with a nominal interest rate of 7.5% compounded quarterly.

-Excel includes a number of different depreciation functions, but we’ll take a look at DB, the fixed declining balance method.
+Excel includes a number of different depreciation formulas, but we’ll take a look at DB, the fixed declining balance method.
 Here’s the syntax:

 =DB([cost], [salvage], [life], [period])